mehmetozanguven/fireholdownloader/README.md

 }
 ```

-All ip sets are available in the `https://raw.githubusercontent.com/ktsaou/blocklist-ipsets/master/...`, if you are not available to send any request **raw.githubusercontent**, then you can override the url address:
+All ip sets are available in the `https://raw.githubusercontent.com/ktsaou/blocklist-ipsets/master/...`, if you are not permitted to send any request **raw.githubusercontent**, then you can override the url address:

 ```java
 public class CustomizedFireholLevelSets implements FireholAvailableLevelSets {